zetelight/proj2-flask/README.md

 directly.

 This should work on MacOS, or on your own Linux box if you have one.
 I don't know about Windows.
-It won't work this way on ix, for a couple of reasons:  First, there is only one port 5000 on ix, and we can't all share it.
-Also, I think the built-in flask server is not working with Python3 on ix (although I could be wrong about that).
+It won't work this way on ix:
+There is only one port 5000 on ix, and we can't all share it.

 ## On ix.cs.uoregon.edu

-If you don't already have a top-level 'public_html' directory, create one:
+You should already have a top-level 'public_html' directory.
+If you don't, then create one:

 `  mkdir public_html`